NickOsterfelt/SpotifyForest/README.md

 - (complete list is in package.json)

 #### To run the app:
- - Clone the project into a folder that will include a folder for the frontend and a folder for the backend
+ - In the backend folder:
  - Install dependancies
  	  - `npm i` (this will take a long time)
  - Get spotify application credentials